 Once you’ve determined if you should wrap your hot water heater, how do you do it?
 Follow these quick and easy steps to learn how to insulate your hot water heater.

 How to Insulate a Hot Water Heater

 To insulate your hot water heater, you will need a dust mask, gloves, electrical tape, scissors, and a marker.
-Contact your energy company to see if they sell insulation blankets at a low price.
-If not, your local hardware store should carry a blanket that fits your heater (or comes close).
+Some energy companies sell insulation blankets at a low price to encourage you if you are unsure if you should wrap your hot water heater.
+If your energy company doesn’t sell them, your local hardware store should carry an insulating blanket that will fit your hot water tank.

-If the blanket doesn’t fit your water heater perfectly, you will need to custom fit it yourself.
+If the blanket doesn’t fit your water heater perfectly, you will need to custom fit it yourself – a loose blanket won’t insulate your hot water heater effectively.
 Put on your gloves and dust mask and wrap the blanket around the heater, using tape to hold it in place.
-Leave the access panel exposed and do not wrap the top of a gas water heater.
+If you have a gas water heater, do not wrap the top.

 See if the blanket covers any electric panels, gas valves, burner elements, pressure releases valves, or pipes.
 Use the marker to trace the locations of those elements on the insulating blanket.
 Remove the blanket and cut out the spaces so that those parts are exposed and accessible.

 Tape insulation in place and turn on the power

 When you’ve cut out the necessary holes, you should wrap your hot water heater and tape it securely in place with electrical tape.
 Before you turn the power back on, this is the perfect opportunity to drain and flush your hot water heater.
 After all, regular hot water heater maintenance will extend the life of your tank and keep your water clean and clear.